iron0012/SaleAskingPriceRatioPredictor/README.md

 ![Beach violin plots](images/BEACH_violin_plot.png>)

 'OCEAN', average price ratio = 1.032, occurrence = 567.
 - In a hot market like San Francisco, it is difficult to find tokenized text features that indicate a "below avearge" property.
-However, here are a couple.  ****eing near a *beach* or the *ocean* would normally be considered desirable, but this is not born out by our data from the Bay Area.
+However, here are a couple.  living near a *beach* or the *ocean* would normally be considered desirable, but this is not born out by our data from the Bay Area.
 Little known to outsiders, few people go to the beach here.
 In fact, the famous San Francisco fog and wind are extra severe at the ocean front.
 Moreover, it takes a lot longer to commute from the beach to work in downtown whether by car or by public transportation.
 With the average price ratio 3.6% (for 'beach') or 3.0% (for 'ocean') *lower* than the overall average of 1.064, it means a typical property of $1.24M with 'beach' or 'ocean' in the description would decrease $48k or $40k, respectively.

 - Description of a property that sold for only 0.85x the asking price:
   *"Calling all Buyers what a great Location (4 Bedrooms 2 Bathrooms) 2BR/1 bath up and 2 BR/1 Bath down in Outer Sunset area!
 Close to transportation 2blks away and taraval, Blocks away from schools and shopping.
 Ocean Beach is nearby.
 What more can you ask for?
 Great Home!
 As IS sale, Tenant occupied."*